-For a detailed listing of all the rights offered to victims of crime in Alaska, go to https://ovr.akleg.gov/rights.php
+For a detailed listing of all of the rights offered to victims of crime in Alaska go to www.officeofvictimsrights.legis.state. ak.us/

-If you do not have internet access, ask your victim advocate, prosecutor, or victim/witness coordinator to help you get a copy.
+If you do not have internet access ask your victim advocate, prosecutor or victim witness coordinator to help you get a copy.

-If you have any questions about your rights, you may contact your victim advocate, the prosecutor or the victim/witness coordinator.
+If you have any questions about your rights you may contact your victim advocate, the prosecutor or the victim witness coordinator.
 Phone numbers for these persons and their agencies are listed in the back of this booklet.
 You may also contact the Alaska Office for Victims' Rights (OVR).
-OVR's contact information is listed on page 10 of this booklet.
+OVR's contact information is listed in the back of this booklet.